KPGO - Kōkeʻe Park Geophysical Observatory

 Recent news:

-The Navy and NASA are jointly preparing an Environmental Impact Statement (EIS) for state lands at PMRF and KPGO
+The Navy and NASA are jointly preparing an Environmental Impact Statement (EIS) for real estate agreements at PMRF and KPGO

 Read all KPGO site news